tauri-apps/tauri/.changes/tauri-extranous-result-types-removal.md

 'tauri': 'major:breaking'
 ---

-- Removed `tauri::path::Error` and added its variants to `tauri::Error`
+Removed `tauri::path::Error` and added its variants to `tauri::Error`.
-- Removed `tauri::path::Result` and `tauri::plugin::Result` aliases, you should use `tauri::Result`